nicko7i/c-style/README.md

     If the state is large, memory can be allocated for from the heap.

-  - [1.4](prefer-pure-functions) **Prefer functions with no side effects**: Whenever possible, organize the code as functions that use only their arguments as inputs and which return a value, without other side effects.
+  - [1.5](prefer-pure-functions) **Prefer functions with no side effects**: Whenever possible, organize the code as functions that use only their arguments as inputs and which return a value, without other side effects.

     Side effects include i/o operations and modifying static variables.
 Pure (side-effect free) functions are easy to unit test and easy to reason about.

-  - [1.4](object-based-programming) **Object-like Programming**: Use an object-like style only when necessary.
+  - [1.6](object-based-programming) **Object-like Programming**: Use an object-like style only when necessary.

     If an object-oriented style fits some part of the program logic, especially if multiple instances are needed, then an object-based style may be considered.

     A single module represents that would be the *class* in an object-oriented language.
 A *struct* in the header file holds the state of an instance.
-Function rototypes in the header file represent methods.
+    Function prototypes in the header file represent methods.
 Functions local to the *.c* file represent private methods.

     The convention is to pass a pointer to the instance's state as the first argument of the functions.